How is Zeffy free?

 Finally, charitable donations are tax-deductible, which can help to reduce a company's tax burden.

-Follow the given steps to reach local businesses and request them to donate:
+Follow the given steps to reach local businesses and companies that donate to nonprofits:

 • Start by researching your locality and creating a list of potential partners.
 Look for businesses that share your mission and values.